 The Orange Line was also used as the basis for complementary municipal policy changes, within both Milwaukie and Portland.
-Milwaukie has long angled for a revitalization of its downtown and viewed light rail as a foundational tool for pushing forward this revalorization.
-Anticipating and seeking to maximize potentially transformational effects, Milwaukie created an urban renewal zone around its downtown.
-This urban renewal zone apportions additional property taxes from increased land values over the next 29 years, in order to service the debt from investing in the amenities that would increase those land values.
-Such speculative municipal debt-financing of gentrification is coupled with a vague promise to invest in affordable housing, to advance equity.
+Milwaukie has long angled for a revitalization of its downtown and viewed light rail as a foundational tool for pushing forward this revalorization-"a catalyst for future investment and development" (ECONorthwest and Howard 2016a, 9).
+Anticipating and seeking to maximize transformational effects, Milwaukie created an urban renewal zone around its downtown.
+This urban renewal zone apportions additional property taxes from increased land values over the next 29 years, in order to service the debt accrued from investing in the amenities and facilitating the development that would increase land values.
+Such speculative municipal debt-financing of gentrification was coupled with a vague promise to invest in affordable housing.
+Affordable housing appears as one of the potential public/private partnership tools that the City may apply within the \$10 million "Developer Assistance" line item, alongside a set of strategies to encourage development and revitalization-façade improvements, land assembly, site planning, and development feasibility studies (ECONorthwest and Howard 2016b).
+Thus, despite the City of Milwaukie's recognition of the possibility of displacement as a result of policies to boost property values, and its explicit goal to mitigate these effects by supporting affordable housing, such support is subsumed within support for a development agenda.